na-na-hi/renget/archive/megathread.md

     - [x] Set up a VPN such as [Mullvad](https://mullvad.net/) or [ProtonVPN](https://protonvpn.com/) (*Changes IP address to hide identity*).
     - [x] Bind your torrent client to the VPN (*Only allows torrenting when VPN is active*).

-!!! note ➜ Bookmark this URL
+!!! note ➜ Quality over quantity
-	- ✅ This **Megathread is often updated**, and subject to rigorous [quality control](https://rentry.co/megathread-quality-control) checks.
+	- The Megathread is to subject to rigorous 👁️‍🗨️ [**Quality Control**](https://rentry.co/megathread-quality-control) checks, and often updated.
     - Visit our [r/Piracy](https://www.reddit.com/r/Piracy/), [r/Torrents](https://www.reddit.com/r/torrents/), or [Lemmy](https://lemmy.dbzer0.com/c/piracy) communities for all the sailing discussions.

 !!! danger ➜ Disclaimer